Universal recovery maps and approximate sufficiency of quantum relative entropy: Introduction

 The recovery map was shown to be a convex combination of rotated Petz recovery maps with unitaries $U$ and $V$ in the algebra generated by $\sigma$ and $\cN(\sigma)$, respectively, and therefore satisfies $(\cR \circ \cN)(\sigma)=\sigma$.

 Neither in~\cite{Wilde15} nor in~\cite{STH15} could the recovery map satisfying~\eqref{eq_wilde} and~\eqref{eq_STH}, respectively, be shown to be universal, in the sense that it could be taken independent of $\rho$.
-In this article, we show that for separable (not necessarily finite-dimensional) Hilbert spaces there exists an \emph{explicit}, universal recovery map $\cR_{\sigma,\cN}$ that fulfills~\eqref{eq_wilde} and depends only on $\sigma$ and $\cN$.
-In addition, we show that there exists a universal recovery map that satisfies~\eqref{eq_STH} for finite-dimensional Hilbert spaces.
 We note that by the Fuchs-van de Graaf inequality~\cite{fuchs99} the fidelity can be transferred into a trace distance term such that~\eqref{eq_wilde} and~\eqref{eq_STH_1} provide alternative characterizations for approximate sufficient statistics.

 \paragraph{Result.} We show that for any non-negative operator $\sigma$ and for any channel $\cN$ there exists an \emph{explicit} and \emph{universal} recovery map $\cR_{\sigma,\cN}$ such that